MagdyLab/Pyneapple/JAVA/README.md

 ## Code and Data
 1. The repository contains a project that can be imported by the IntelliJ IDEA.
-2. The source code for the EMP implementation is in "src/main/java/edu/ucr/emp/EMP.java".
+2. The source code for the FaCT algorithm (for solving the Enriched Max-P-regions Problem) implementation is in "src/main/java/edu/ucr/cs/pineapple/regionalization/EMP.java".
 3. The data used in the experiments are in the "data" folder.
 The size of the CA dataset is too big for github, it is available at https://drive.google.com/drive/folders/16uiQEX_cKD2d_rcLKj0-0MWy0g5Ql7wk?usp=sharing.
+4. The source code for the SMP-P algorithm (for solving the Max-P-regions problem) is in "src/main/java/edu/ucr/cs/pineapple/regionalization/SMPP.java".
+5. An interface wrapping for SMP-P that fits the Pysal format is in "src/main/java/edu/ucr/cs/pineapple/regionalization/SMPPPythonInterface.java".
 ## To run the experiments

 The implementation of the FaCT algorithm has been packaged into the EMP.jar package.
 It is assumed that the data required for the experiments is in the directory ./data.
 To run the experiments, use the command: